jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 It's akin to a full-time student who completes a degree in four years versus a student who takes a few gap semesters to travel or work.
 It provided more flexibility.

-This made sense on paper, but it never worked for me.
-I liked the academic semestier format.
-The new format chopped up the courses a bit too much for my tastes.
-The Discussion Forums, which had been thriving community in the semester format, became a desert in the new format.
-There wasn't the same critical mass to keep the conversations going.
-The opportunity for students to learn from each other dimissed greatly from my experiences.

 MOOCs also struggled financially.
-It's difficult to earn revenue when the content is free.
 Some platforms offer certifications for a price.
 Some platforms require a subscription or enrollment.
-But if you're looking for a low cost option, some platforms may have an audit feature, which allows you to watch the online content.
+Some platforms may have an audit feature, which allows you to watch the online content.
 You won't get any recognition and may not even have access to tests or quizzes.
 The audit option may also be difficult to find, but if you hunt around you may find it.

-I don't wish to completely downplay MOOCs.
-There is still a lot of potential, but you may need to experiment a bit until you find a platform that suits you.

 Here are a few MOOC resources:
 * [Coursera](https://www.coursera.org/)